-Under Appellate Rule 21(a)(1), an appellate court may issue its writ of certiorari to permit review "when the right to prosecute an appeal has been lost by the failure to take timely action[.]"
-In this case, Mr. Robinson's attorney objected to the denial of the motion to suppress prior to the entry of the guilty plea but did not simultaneously give formal notice of appeal from the suppression order.
+Under Appellate Rule 21(a)(1), this Court may issue its writ of certiorari to permit review "when the right to prosecute an appeal has been lost by the failure to take timely action[.]"
+In this case, Mr. Robinson's objected to the denial of the motion to suppress prior to the entry of the guilty plea but did not simultaneously give formal notice of appeal from the suppression order.
 (T pp 71, 73-80, 84) Had proper notice been given prior to the plea, the issue would be preserved.
 Thus, trial counsel's failure to give timely notice has denied Mr. Robinson the opportunity to appeal.
-Mr. Robinson acknowledges that Courts have decided this issue to the contrary, see, e.g., State v.
+Mr. Robinson acknowledges that this Court has decided this issue to the contrary, see, e.g., State v.
 Harris, 243 N.C.
 App.
-137, 138 (2015), but submits that the issue was wrongly decided.
+137, 138 (2015), but submits for preservation purposes that the issue was wrongly decided.